-- 3.1 The University's intention is to charge all UK and other EU undergraduates irrespective of course, a standard tuition fee set at the amount determined by the Secretary of State as the higher rate under Part III of the Higher Education Act 2004.
-For those entering the University in October 2012 this will be £9,000.
-The rate will increase annually in accordance with rates announced by the Secretary of State. - 3.2 Those undergraduates who are spending a full academic year abroad or on an industrial placement as part of their undergraduate course from 2012-13 will be subject to a fee charged at half of the rate described above.
-Subject to any policy change under the terms of the scheme, students who are spending an academic year abroad as part of an ERASMUS exchange programme will not pay a fee for that year. - 3.3 Any student deemed to be continuing studies that were commenced before October 2012 will not be charged the new rate of tuition fee. - 3.4 On present policy it is estimated that by 2016-17 (ie the point at which it is expected that almost all of undergraduate students will have been admitted under new fee arrangements) and subject to any controls operated by the Higher Education Funding Council for England (HEFCE), approximately 10,300 undergraduate students admitted to the University will be paying the higher rate of tuition fee.
-This would produce an additional fee income above the standard rate of c£30.7 million.
+- 3.1 The University's intention is to charge all UK and other EU undergraduates irrespective of course, a standard tuition fee8 set at the amount determined by the Secretary of State as the higher rate under Part III of the Higher Education Act 20049.
+For those entering the University in October 2013 this will be £9,000.
+The rate will increase annually in accordance with rates announced by the Secretary of State.
+The same rate of tuition fee will apply to UK and other EU students admitted to the PGCE. - 3.2 Those undergraduates who are spending a full academic year abroad or on an industrial placement as part of their undergraduate course from 2012-13 will be subject to a fee charged at half of the rate described above.
+Subject to any policy change under the terms of the scheme, students who are spending an academic year abroad as part of an ERASMUS exchange programme will not pay a fee for that year. - 3.3 Any student deemed to be continuing studies that were commenced before October 2012 will not be charged the new rate of tuition fee. - 3.4 On present policy it is estimated that by 2016-17 (ie the point at which it is expected that almost all of undergraduate students will have been admitted under new fee arrangements) and subject to any controls operated by the Higher Education Funding Council for England (HEFCE), approximately 10,300 undergraduate students and 400 PGCE students admitted to the University will be paying the higher rate of tuition fee.
+This would produce an additional fee income above the standard rate of c£31.7 million.